mensbeam/Arsse/docs/en/020_Getting_Started/050_Configuration.md

 The `config.defaults.php` file included with copies of The Arsse contains an annotated listing of every configuration setting with its default value.
 The settings are also documented in more detail below.

-# List of All Settings
+# List of all settings

 ## General settings